shaoruu/not-so-modern-graphql-tutorial/README.md

 }
 ```

+There are only a few things worth noticing in this Mutation type specification:

+1. `type Mutation` v.s. previous `type Query`
+   - Later on when making GraphQL requests, use `mutation { }` instead of `query { }`
+2. new keyword `input`
+   - This is used for argument specifications.
+When arguments become long and nasty, it's best to extract them and define an input type.

-With the `createUser` mutation specified above, all we're missing is the _resolver_ corresponding for it &darr;
+Ok, with the `createUser` mutation specified above, all we're missing is the _resolver_ corresponding for it &darr;

 ```javasript
 // src/resolvers/Mutation.js